Work in the vineyard

 More generally, in 2009, Château Latour’s teams began a review of the vine growing methods in place that has led, over the years, to profound changes in practices in the vineyard and the ways that the vines are protected.
 This has involved a reintegration into our practices of an understanding and respect for the balance between the vines, the soil and the environment, with a view to achieving an optimal expression of the terroir in the wines.
 In this approach, human intervention seeks to stimulate biodiversity in the vineyard and the vines’ natural defences.
 For example, horses were reintroduced in 2008 to plough the soil.
 People and animals are thus returned to the heart of the vineyard, while at the same time reducing soil compaction and enabling closer monitoring of changes among the vines.

 This updating of the Château’s philosophy and working methods ultimately led to the teams initiating organic certification from Ecocert.
 Since August 2015, the entire Château Latour vineyard has been managed according to the principles of organic farming.
-This certification also extends to the winery and the vinification of the property’s wines; it should be issued in August 2018.
+This certification, issued in August 2018, also extends to the winery and the vinification of the property’s wines.

-In parallel, biodynamic preparations are also being applied to most of the Enclos.
+In parallel, biodynamic preparations are also being applied to the entire Enclos and some of the outside plots.
 These consist of various formulations tailored to the vineyard’s requirements and applied depending on the weather conditions for each vintage, and according to the lunar calendar.
 These choices and objectives have evolved thanks to the people who work at Château Latour, who have gradually trained in these methods, and who rise every day to the dual challenge of preserving the vineyard and ensuring the quality of the wines and of their aromatic expression.

 The harvests